emad566/izam-fullstack-task/README.md

 The IZAM E-commerce API is a robust, production-ready Laravel 10 RESTful API designed for modern e-commerce applications.
 Built with scalability, security, and performance in mind, it provides a complete backend solution for online stores.

 🌟 **Try it Live**: The API is deployed and ready to test at [https://izam-task.emadw3.com/api](https://izam-task.emadw3.com/api) - no setup required!

+📊 **Design Patterns Analysis**: For a comprehensive comparison between our custom design patterns and traditional Repository Pattern, see [Compare.md](Compare.md) - includes performance benchmarks, code complexity analysis, and migration strategies.

 ### 🏗️ **Unique Architecture & Custom Design Patterns**